Lelou123/Csharp-PdfCertificate/README.md

 - Sql Server

-<h2>Recursos aplicação</h2>
+<h2>Applications Resources</h2>
-- Função principal: Assinar documentos pdf com uma assinatura digital
+- Main function: Sign pdf documents with a digital sign.<br>
-- Layout: Claro sem opção escura
+- Layout: White without the dark theme<br>
-- Login e cadastro de usuario com banco de dados
+- Sign in e Sign Up of users in database<br>
-<h3>Recursos tecnicos</h3>
+<h3>Functional resources</h3>
-- Voce pode fazer o upload e delete dos arquivos
+- You may do the upload and delete the files<br>
-- Voce deve upar seu proprio certificado digital protegido com senha
+- You must upload your own digital certificate protected by a password.<br>

-<h2>Como funciona?</h2>
+<h2>How does it work?</h2>

-1. Primeiramente faça seu cadastro com seus dados
+1. First do your sign up with your data
-2. Faça o login com seus dados.
+2. Do the sign in with your credencials
-3. Cadastre um certificado digital e insira a senha que foi definido quando criado
+3. Upload a digital certificate and put a password (which was defined when the digital certificate was generate)
-4. Faça o upload de seu pdf que deseja fazer a aplicação do certificado
+4. Do the pdf upload wich you want to sign with the certificate.

 ### Desktop Preview